Jairik/Learning/README.md

-# Misc.
-Schoolwork
+# Learning Exercises

-Some of the more interesting schoolwork that I have done.
+Some of the interesting learning exercises that I have done

+Currently Includes:
+* Android Programming
+* Some Java Design Patterns (also w/ Refactoring)
+* R Programming